shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 ### Nonce

-> Mote why our random hashing function needs a nonce
+> Note on why our random hashing function needs a nonce
 >
 > Our goal is to create as much entropy as we can for `hash_of` to produce enough randomness when creating Kitty IDs and DNA.
 Since `random_seed()` does not change for multiple transactions in the same block, and since it may not even generate a random seed for the first 80 blocks, we need to create a nonce for our pallet to manage and use in our private `random_hash` function.